Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 ![[Screenshot 2023-01-06 at 4.08.23 PM.png]]
 where;
 - `u` represents giving permission to the user.
-- `g` represents giving permission to th entire group.
+- `g` represents giving permission to the entire group.
-- `o` represents giving permission
+- `o` represents giving permission to others.

+Example: `chmod u+rwx FILENAME`